uidaholib/main-web-redesign_draft/content/special-collections/policies.md

 - Language regarding non-consensual activity (e.g., rape)
 - Sexually explicit images
 - Images depicting gore, violence, or other graphic or offensive content

+Due to the vast amount of material we hold, we will not be able to flag all offensive content in our collections.
+If you find something that you think should be flagged or changed, please contact us at <libspec@uidaho.edu> and we will review the material and address it according to our policy.

 ### Non-Discriminatory Language